Robert Sullivan is a self-published author, blogger, social media manager, and more.

-There are a lot of ways to live frugal and save money if you just put your mind to it.
+There are a lot of frugal living tips to help you save money if you're willing to look for them.
 And while I can’t say that I am the most persistent in this endeavor, I do recognize the value of putting effort into saving where you can.
 So I put together this list of 33 tips for living frugal and saving money.
 Let me know which ones work best for you.